scalatra/scalatra-website/guides/atmosphere.md

 ### JavaScript client

-Browser clients can connect to the `atmosphere` using a JavaScript client.
+Browser clients can connect to the `atmosphere` route using a JavaScript client.

 Atmosphere has its own connection library, and also supports the use of [socket.io](http://socket.io).
 Whichever connector you choose, the base